Supplemental health plan

 This plan offers you and your eligible spouse and children emergency medical for medical services required due to an unforeseen illness or injury while travelling outside of your province of residence.
 Coverage is limited to 90 days per trip, unless you are traveling on University business (such as sabbatical leave).
 The plan is subject to a lifetime maximum of $5,000,000 per person.

 Unstable political and environmental conditions in some countries may affect availability of emergency medical or assistance services.
 For more info on travel conditions, consult the Travel Bulletin, published by the Consular Affairs Bureau, Federal Dept of Foreign Affairs.
-For more info on the availability of World Access services in a particular country, please call their 24-hour help line.

 The plan covers the following benefits for charges incurred for care unavailable in Canada, when referred to by a licensed doctor (M.D.) and approved in advance by the provincial health plan and the insurer, but not beyond 60 days, and provided part of the charge is payable under the provincial health plan of the province of residence: